 On Feb.
 3, 2014, Biomet reached a $56 million settlement agreement over faulty hip replacements.
 It will be implementing a voluntary settlement program with respect to the hundreds of Biomet cases that are now pending in the Federal District Court in South Bend, Indiana.
 Under the settlement program, the presumptive offer for each revised hip will be $200,000.

 If you or someone you know is suffering from problems with a Biomet hip replacement, call the Sacramento Biomet hip implant attorneys at Cutter Law P.C. for a free and confidential case evaluation.
-Contact us toll free at 888-285-3333 or fill out the form below.
+Contact us toll free at 888-285-3333 or request a free case evaluation.